-The holder of a mortgage or MBS assumes a risk that the borrowers may default on their obligations to make full and timely payments of principal and interest.
+The holder of a mortgage loan or MBS assumes a risk that the borrowers may default on their obligations to make full and timely payments of principal and interest.
 The Company significantly mitigates this credit risk by requiring that at least 50% of its investment portfolio consist of ARM-MBS that are either (i) Agency MBS or (ii) rated in one of the two highest rating categories by one of the Rating Agencies.
-Under the Company's current policies, the remainder of the Company's assets may consist of investments in: (i) multi-family apartment properties; (ii) limited partnerships, real estate investment trusts or preferred stock of a real estate related corporations; or (iii) other fixed-income instruments.
-At December 31, 2003, 96.2% of the Company's assets consisted of Agency MBS and "AAA" rated MBS and MBS-related receivables, and 3.1% was cash and cash equivalents; combined, these assets comprised 99.3% of the Company's total assets.
+Under the Company's operating policies, the remainder of the Company's assets may consist of investments in: (i) residential mortgage loans; (ii) residential MBS; (iii) direct or indirect investments in multi-family apartment properties; (iv) investments in limited partnerships, REITs or closed-end funds; or (v) investments in other fixed income instruments (corporate or government).
+At December 31, 2004, 98.3% of the Company's assets consisted of Agency MBS, AAA rated MBS and MBS-related receivables, and 1.0% was cash and cash equivalents; combined, these assets comprised 99.3% of the Company's total assets.